laszlokorte/tams-tools/app/components/modal/README.md

 Modal component
 ===============

-This component renders a model window covering the whole page.
+This component renders a modal window covering the whole page.